corentinbeaulieu/IN510-Turing-Machine/README.md

 You will find in this repository:
 - `compte_rendu.pdf` the report submitted with the project (written in french).
 - `src` a directory with the source code files.
-- `mt` a directory with some examples of input for our application.
+- `MT` a directory with some examples of input for our application.

 ## Usage